spotlightpa/poor-richard/content/news/2023-03-17-SPLSUNSHINE17.md

 If you want to submit additional information and need more time, ask for an extension.
 That can be especially useful if you have other commitments or you want to respond to a new argument from an agency.

 Separately, appeals officers might ask for more time to make a decision.
-Melewsky recommends agreeing if you can.”When you have decisions that are rushed, it’s not always the best decision,” Melewsky told Spotlight PA.
+Melewsky recommends agreeing if you can.

+“When you have decisions that are rushed, it’s not always the best decision,” Melewsky told Spotlight PA.
 “You want to give the appeals officer the time and the information that she needs to make the decision that’s consistent with the law.”

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>